-- 86% of companies are engaging with suppliers to exchange knowledge. - 78% of companies are adding animal welfare expertise to their teams. - 74% of companies have spent time attending animal welfare seminars and training events. - 68% are partnering with other industry stakeholders. - 44% of companies are providing financial incentives for suppliers and producers. - 22% are incorporating animal welfare key performance indicators (KPIs) as part of senior management remuneration.
+- 86% of companies are engaging with suppliers to exchange knowledge. - 78% of companies are adding animal welfare expertise to their teams. - 74% of companies have spent time attending animal welfare seminars and training events.

 Company rankings and performance

 These improvements are reflected in the performance of the individual companies covered by the Benchmark.
 As in previous Benchmarks, we have grouped the assessed companies into one of six tiers, based on their overall percentage scores, as indicated in Table 2.1.
 Figure 2.2 presents a composite picture of company scores, while Table 2.2 shows how the number of companies in each tier has changed over the period 2012 to 2019.